-- O You occupy a central role (PM/CM/Head/Quality/Control M) in development process driving successful completion of projects. - o From project brief to selecting, appointing and coordinating teams, represent clients through construction programme, managing inputs consultants contractors, stakeholders you will be assessed against six out of eight Core Competencies.
+- O You occupy a central role (PM/CM/Head/Quality/Control M) in the development process, driving the completion of projects. - o From project brief to selecting, appointing, and coordinating teams, representing clients through construction programme, managing inputs, consultants, contractors, stakeholders you will be assessed against six out of eight Core Competencies.